loudest/incognito/README.md

 ## Technologies, APIs, and Datasets Utilized

 We made use of:
-- [JavaScript] - WebRTC, Sockets.IO, JSON object encryption over AES
+- [JavaScript] - WebRTC, Sockets.IO, JSON communication key encryption over AES

 ## How to run